Ramgithj/sfia2/README.md

 ## Application

-The application is a Flask application running in **2 micro-services** (*front-end* and *back-end*).
+The application is a Flask application running in **2 micro-services** (*frontend* and *backend*).

 The database directory is available should you:
   - want to use a MySQL container for your database at any point, *or*
-  - want to make use of the `Create.sql` file to **pre-populate your database**.
+  - want to make use of the `Create.sql` file to **set up and pre-populate your database**.

 The application works by:
-1. The front-end service making a GET request to the back-end service.
+1. The frontend service making a GET request to the backend service.
-2. The back-end service using a database connection to query the database and return a result.
+2. The backend service using a database connection to query the database and return a result.
-3. The front-end service serving up a simple HTML (`index.html`) to display the result.
+3. The frontend service serving up a simple HTML (`index.html`) to display the result.

 ### Database Connection